C5T/Current/integrations/nodejs/README.md

 #### More

-Here's a non-exhaustive list of other feature that are either done but not documented yet, or work in progress as of this very moment:
+Here's a non-exhaustive list of other features that are either done but not documented yet, or work in progress as of this very moment:

-* Linking the user's C++ code with custom `.a` libraries.
-* More Current-native bindings to JavaScript objects and arrays.
+* Support for `vector<uint8_t>` <=> JavaScript mapping.
 * Support for `int64` / `BigInt`, as JavaScript's integers are not full range.
+* Current-native bindings to JavaScript objects and arrays.
 * C++ functions "overloading" for JavaScript.